We pursue research in a range of topics under the overall theme of fluid mechanics in environmental processes:

 This is an accordion element with a series of buttons that open and close related content panels.

-Under this topic, we are interested in the effects of size and shape on the dynamics of particles in turbulence.
-If small, neutrally-buoyant spherical particles are inserted into a turbulent flow, they faithfully follow the same trajectories as small fluid parcels and rotate with the local rate of fluid rotation.
-If, however, the particles are non-spherical and/or large enough (as is often the case in industrial processes and for plankton in environmental water bodies), the particle motion will differ from the fluid.
-We examine this situation using numerical simulations and experiments for the fundamental case where the background flow is homogenous isotropic turbulence.
-Even in the simplest case where the particle density is close the fluid density, there are very interesting dynamics of how the particles extract rotation from fluid vortices.
+From the standpoint of more fundamental physics, if small, neutrally-buoyant spherical particles are inserted into a flow, they faithfully follow the same trajectories as small fluid parcels and rotate with the local rate of fluid rotation.
+If, however, the particles are non-spherical and/or large enough (as is often the case in environmental and industrial processes), the particle motion will differ from the fluid.
+We examine this situation using numerical simulations and experiments for the fundamental cases.

 Pujara, N., and Variano, E. A., 2017.
 Rotations of small, inertialess triaxial ellipsoids in isotropic turbulence.
 Journal of Fluid Mechanics, 821, pp. 517–538